ngmoco/ngbs/Readme.rst

 requests are processed synchronously in these processes.
 Asynchronous ``cast`` requests are sent to a central cast dispatch process for background evaluation.

+If the Erlang VM runs out of file descriptors (listen/accept returns ``emfile``), the listener process will protect itself by catching the error and delay for 100ms before trying to accept again.
+The server will be unavailable to new connections during this time, but all established connections are unaffected.

 Restrictions
 ------------